braze-inc/braze-docs/_docs/_partners/message_personalization/location/radar.md

 ### Trigger when a user enters a location with high confidence

-Send a notification as a user walks into your store
+Send a notification as a user walks into your store.

 ![Radar Campaign]({% image_buster /assets/img_archive/radar-campaign.png %})